 In 2018, Belgian groundwater contained 26.6 milligrams of nitrogen in the form of nitrates per litre of water.
 To achieve the sustainable development goal by 2030, this figure must be reduced.
-Between 2000 and 2018 (assessment of June 2021), the trend is undetermined.
+Between 2000 and 2018, the trend is undetermined (assessment of November 2021).

 Nitrates in groundwater - Belgium and international comparison

 milligrams NO3-N per litre